Top 5 Ways to Use Ornamental Grasses in Landscape Design

 Need to take the edge off a retaining wall, light post, water feature, stone pathway, sidewalk, patio, or mailbox?
 Want to hide an air conditioner or other ugly utility but still keep it accessible?
 Grasses can soften the impact of these hard materials.

-The most dwarf of the fountain grasses with fluffy, buff-colored blooms that add soft texture when planted in mass along pathways and other hardscapes.
+The most dwarf of the fountain grasses.
+It has fluffy, buff-colored blooms that add soft texture.
+Especially when planted in mass along pathways and other hardscapes.
 Drought tolerant when established.
 Up to 12" tall and wide.
 Zones 4-9.

 A favorite for brightening and softening the edges of retaining walls, pathways, ponds, and more.
 Golden yellow leaves provide a colorful accent, even in lightly shaded areas.
 Slowly naturalizes by spreading roots.
 Up to 10" tall, 6" wide.
 Zones 5-11.